 Possible cause and recommended solution 1.1 no power is applied 1.
 POWER The status indicator LED on the device may be off.
-Apply power to device, and the status indicator LED should illuminate. gateway or node does 1.2 power source miswired not power on Verify the device power source is connected correctly and power is applied.
+Apply power to device, and the status indicator LED should illuminate. gateway or node does not power on 1.2 power source miswired Verify the device power source is connected correctly and power is applied.
 1.3 wrong voltage Using a power supply that is outside of the device operating range could result in permanent damage to the device or cause it to not work properly.
-1.4 node is damaged If all power settings and connections have been verified, and the node is still unresponsive, contact LORD Sensing Technical Support ( See Technical Support on page 51 ).
+1.4 node is damaged If all power settings and connections have been verified, and the node is still unresponsive, contact LORD Sensing Technical Support (See Technical Support on page 48).
 2.1 node or gateway has no power 2.
-COMMUNICATION Verify the node and gateway have power applied and that applicable power switches are on.
+COMMUNICATION no communication to the Verify the node and gateway have power applied and that applicable power switches are on.
 Power is indicated on both devices by a status indicator LED. gateway or node 2.2 node is out of range Perform a bench test with the node in close proximity to the gateway to verify they are operational.
-For range test and installation recommendations See Range Test on page 39 .
+For range test and installation recommendations See Range Test on page 37.
 2.3 node is not in idle mode Perform Set to Idle command from software.
 Let it run for up to 30 seconds to see if the node can be reached.
+2.4 node is on a different channel Click on the base station and then Nodes on Other Frequencies and select the node to move to same frequency as the base station.
 3.1 node is not in sampling mode 3.
 DATA ACQUISITION Observe the diagnostic data for "node state" to see if the node is in IDLE, SLEEP, or RUN mode. sensor data is missing 3.2 node is out of range Observe RSSI in the diagnostic data to assure signal strength is adequate.
 Increase transmit power to maximum or move gateways closer if out of range.
 3.3 beacon is lost during synchronized sampling The node will stop sampling if it cannot find the beacon.
 Assure the beacon is enabled on the WSDA gateway, and the node is in good communication range.
 3.4 low power The node will stop sampling if it detects low battery.
+Observe

+Possible cause and recommended solution

-Observe the diagnostic for a low battery flag.
-4.1 error on startup 4.
+the diagnostic for a low battery flag.

+4. ERROR INDICATOR Red LED present on start up 4.1 error on startup

 Power down node for 10 seconds and repower.

-Possible cause and recommended solution

-ERROR INDICATOR 4.2 low power
+4.2 low power

-Red LED present on Replace battery or power source and repower node.
+Replace battery or power source and repower node.

-start up 4.3 node is damaged
+4.3 node is damaged

-If Red LED persists after all power settings and connections have been verified, there is damage to the node Contact LORD Sensing Technical Support for assistance ( see Technical Support on page 51 ).
+If Red LED persists after all power settings and connections have been verified, there is damage to the node Contact LORD Sensing Technical Support for assistance (see Technical Support on page 48).